 - Target existing supporters of your work - invite them to see your performances in Edinburgh and then, where appropriate, to suggest and introduce to you suitable contacts of theirs.

-- Work with the Participant Development Coordinator and with your own networks to identify who else is in Edinburgh that you should be approaching and encouraging to see your work.
+- Work with the Artist Development Coordinator and with your own networks to identify who else is in Edinburgh that you should be approaching and encouraging to see your work.

 Setting a touring budget